BBQ & Grilling Tips

 would think your day had turned for the worst and it would

 have.
-This is an image of how not to grill.
+This is an image of how NOT to grill.
 Fire that is

 high will scorch and ruin your grilled food and will be

-cooked on the outside before it is done on the inside. barbecued
+cooked on the outside before it is done on the inside.
+Barbecued

 food should be properly cooked and just as nice on the inside